 Just bring your essentials, don’t bring a lot of clothes as you can easily buy the baba pajama style in Bangkok and some “same same” cool shirts!
-Flip flops is a must have, don’t ever forget that!
+Flip flops are a must-have, don’t ever forget that!

-If you will be travelling for a month or less, we suggest you carry a 38 Liter Backpack or a Backpack that can be a carry-on luggage on planes but if you plan to travel long-term and 50 to 65L will be good enough.
+If you will be traveling for a month or less, we suggest you carry a 38 Liter Backpack or a Backpack that can be carry-on luggage on planes but if you plan to travel long-term and 50 to 65L will be good enough.

 What backpacking route?